ac1ra/NUC7i3BNH-Hackintosh/README.md

 #### Installation

 Creating USB and installing using Clover UEFI works on the NUC7i3BNH.
 Make USB flash with GPT parition for Clover UEFI.
 Terminal:

-#(GPT, one parition)
+* (USB - GPT, one parition)
-* diskutil list
+> diskutil list
-repartition /dev/disk1 GPT, one partition
+- EFI will be created automatically
-EFI will be created automatically second partition, "install_osx", HFS+J, remainder
+- Second partition, "install_osx", HFS+J, remainder
-* diskutil partitionDisk /dev/disk1 1 GPT HFS+J "install_osx" R
+> diskutil partitionDisk /dev/disk1 1 GPT HFS+J "install_osx" R

 **The plist files in this guide require Clover v4658 or newer.
 For full functionality and best choice, use the latest RehabMan build.**